BasThomas/basthomas.github.io/_posts/2021-12-27-getting-started-voiceover.md

 ranging from the aforementioned `.button`, `.image`, `.header`, to `.selected`, `.notEnabled`, and `.adjustable`.

-Take another pass through your app, or another (system app), and note these traits being part of the respective elements.
+Take another pass through your app, or another (system) app, and note these traits being part of the respective elements.

 ---